briansmith337/zulip/templates/zerver/help/bots-and-integrations.md

 are the most visible attributes of a bot.

-* The **email** is not used for anything, and will likely be removed in a future version of Zulip.
+* The **email** is not used for anything, and will likely be removed in a future version of Axxess.

 * The **bot type** determines what the bot can and can't do (see below).

-* The **API key** is how the bot identifies itself to Zulip.
+* The **API key** is how the bot identifies itself to Axxess.
 Anyone with the bot's API key can impersonate the bot.

 ## Bot type